fcas/scikit-learn-tutorial/tutorial/supervised_learning.rst

 For classification, as in the labeling iris task, linear regression is not the right approach, as it will give too much weight to data far from the decision frontier.
-A linear apprach is to fit a sigmoid function, or **logistic** function:
+A linear approach is to fit a sigmoid function, or **logistic** function:

 .. math::